|Group||17||Melting point||-219.67 oC, -363.41 oF, 53.48 K|

 |ChemSpider ID||4514530||ChemSpider is a free chemical structure database|

-Fluorine occurs chiefly in the minerals fluorite, fluorspar and cryolite, but is rather widely distributed in other minerals.
-It is the 13th most abundant element in the earth’s crust.
+The most common fluorine minerals are fluorite, fluorspar and cryolite, but it is also rather widely distributed in other minerals.
+It is the 13th most common element in the Earth’s crust.

 The early chemists were aware that metal fluorides contained an unidentified element similar to chlorine, but they could not isolate it.
 (The French scientist, André Ampère coined the name fluorine in 1812.)
 Even the great Humphry Davy was unable to produce the element, and he became ill by trying to isolate it from hydrofluoric acid.